 MOTAT’s journey began in 1964 and it became an independent statutory entity by virtue of the MOTAT Act in 2000 which sets out its statutory objectives and the mechanism for the funding of the Museum’s operations via a levy from the Auckland Council.

-The Museum’s Director is appointed by the MOTAT Board, who in turn appoints a Senior Management Team (SMT) that consists of three General Managers who lead and manage three Hubs of the Museum namely Business Services, Collections, and Museum Experience.
+The Museum’s Chief Executive/Museum Director is appointed by the MOTAT Board, who in turn appoints an Executive Leadership Team that consists of three General Managers who lead and manage three Hubs of the Museum namely Business Services, Collections, and Museum Experience.
 The Director and GMs report to the Board on the Museum’s performance and the achievement of MOTAT’s Vision and Strategic Objectives.

 MOTAT is also required to present an Annual Plan to the Auckland Council outlining the levy it is seeking and an Annual Report outlining how those funds were utilised.